Unico

-The series follows Unico, a baby unicorn with white fur, a pink mane, and cinnamon bun-shaped ears, who was born with the gift of making all living creatures lighthearted and happy.
-Unico's friends in the various manga and anime incarnations of the story include Beezle, the young Devil of Solitude; Chao (or "Katy" in the English release of the anime), a naive little kitty who longs to be a human girl and to learn magic from a real witch; a spunky little sphinx (in the second anime film); and a warm-hearted girl named Cheri.
+Unico (ユニコ, Yuniko) is a Japanese manga series written and illustrated by Osamu Tezuka.
+It was serialized in Sanrio's shōjo manga magazine Lyrica from November 1976 to March 1979 and collected in two volumes.
+The series follows the titular unicorn as he uses his magic to help friends from around the world across different time periods.
+The series was drawn in a western style, being published in full color and read from left to right.
+It has since been published in different collections and has been adapted into film and comics.
+A modern-day reboot of the series began publication by Scholastic under its Graphix imprint in 2024.

 Plot

 Unico is a young, innocent male unicorn who possesses a special ability to bring happiness to anyone near him.
 The story begins in ancient Greece with a young mortal girl named Psyche.
 She is the first friend to Unico, and is apparently so beautiful that the goddess Venus becomes jealous.
-The goddess attributes Psyche's beauty to her happiness and decides to remove the magical creature.
-A series of trickery takes place and leads to the kidnapping of poor Unico.
-Once the goddess Venus has Unico, she calls upon the second star, Zephyrus, later known as the "West Wind" in the film adaptation.
-The West Wind is commanded to take Unico through space and time, to the Hill of Oblivion with no memories of Psyche.
+The goddess attributes Psyche's beauty to her happiness and decides to separate the two.
+After kidnapping Unico in an pet contest, she calls upon the second star, Zephyrus, also known as the West Wind.
+The West Wind is commanded to take Unico through space and time, to the Hill of Oblivion with no memories of Psyche where he will wander forever.
+The West Wind takes pity on Unico, and decides to pass over the Hill of Oblivion and send him to different places in different time periods.
+Unico befriends the people he meets there and helps them achieve happiness, before the West Wind takes him away once more to avoid detection from Venus, wiping his memories in the process.

-In the 1981 film adaptation, The Fantastic Adventures of Unico, the gods believe that only they should have the ability to control others' emotions and decide that Unico must die.
+In the 1981 film adaptation The Fantastic Adventures of Unico, the gods believe that only they should have the ability to control others' emotions and decide that Unico must die.
 However, the gods feel that punishment may be too harsh and instead choose to send the West Wind to capture Unico and take him to the Hill of Oblivion.

-The West Wind takes pity on Unico and declines to follow the gods' commands.
-The gods are furious when they learn of the West Wind's defiance, and send the Night Wind to capture Unico.
-This is when the real adventures begin.
+Upon learning of the West Wind's defiance, they send the Night Wind to capture Unico.

-To protect Unico from the gods, the West Wind must continually transport the little unicorn.
-Whenever Unico makes friends and brings happiness to others, the gods are alerted to Unico's whereabouts, so the West Wind appears to spirit him away, yet he is unable to say goodbye to his new friends.
-Once again his memory is taken and a new adventure begins again.
+In the reboot series, Unicorns were born from "life's secret undercurrent", and the friendship between Unico and Psyche sends an inspiring force between people throughout time, angering Venus.
+After a long time of transporting Unico to different places, the West Wind follows a whisper promising to break the cycle, sending the unicorn to the modern day.